sirlaurie/cloudflare-ddns/README.md

 Run `make` to install dependecies.

+soure your `.env` before running script

-You can then register a cronjob executing `/home/pi/cloudflare-ddns/ddns.sh` in an interval of choice.
+You can then register a cronjob executing `/home/pi/cloudflare-ddns/ddns.py` in an interval of choice.

+or executing `/home/pi/cloudflare-ddns/ddns.sh`